 Short on Time?
 Here Are the Most Common VPN Connection Issues & Solutions in 2024

-1. VPN Keeps Disconnecting — If your VPN can connect but keeps disconnecting, it's likely because of your network or VPN settings.
+1. VPN Keeps Disconnecting — This is likely due to your network or VPN settings.
 The easiest way to fix this issue is to use a different WiFi network or change your VPN server or protocol.

-2. VPN Won’t Connect — Try disabling your firewall or antivirus if you’re using one, update your network drivers, or reconfirm your login details.
+2. VPN Won’t Connect — Try turning off your firewall or antivirus if you’re using one, updating your network drivers, or reconfirming your login details.

-3. Slow and Laggy Connection — If your VPN consistently produces a choppy, slow connection, consider trying a different server or switching to a faster VPN.
+3. Slow and Laggy Connection — Consider trying a different server or switching to a faster VPN.

-4. Software Conflicts — You can update your VPN software or operating system to solve VPN software problems that can cause connection issues.
+4. Software Conflicts — Update your VPN software or operating system.

 How to Fix a VPN That Disconnects Frequently